dotmesh-io/docs/hugo/content/concepts/architecture.md

 Other than asking Docker or Kubernetes to attach subdots as container volumes, the main way users interact with Dotmesh is via the `dm` command-line client.
-This communicates with the cluster via HTTP (or HTTPS when talking to the Hub) on port 6969, simply by [invoking the API](../../references/api/).
+This communicates with the cluster via HTTP on port 6969 (or HTTPS on port 443 when talking to the Hub), simply by [invoking the API](../../references/api/).
 The one exception is when the user performs `dm cluster init`, `dm cluster join`, `dm cluster reset` or `dm cluster upgrade`, which also communicate with Docker and ZFS to control Dotmesh containers and configure the ZFS pools.

 Further details on the `dm` client and how it obtains the details required to invoke the API on your local cluster can be found in the [`dm` command-line reference guide](../../references/cli/)